 Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as you are partakers of Messiah’s sufferings; that, when His glory shall be revealed, you may be glad also with exceeding joy.
 (1Peter 4:12-13)

 As this passage tells us, Peter encourages us to look at trials as things that are not strange, but as things to be rejoiced over.

 Yes, trials are certainly a normal part of life!
 But rejoice over our trials?!?

 Oh Father in heaven, help me rejoice in my trials!

-I am also starting to learn the importance of the lessons and examples from the children of Israel when they were in the wilderness:
+I am also learning the importance of the lessons and examples from the children of Israel when they were in the wilderness:

 Now all these things happened unto them (the children of Israel) for examples: and they are written for our admonition, upon whom the ends of the world are come.
-(1Corithians 10:11)
+(1Corinthians 10:11)